sveneisenschmidt/n8n-openai-bridge/README.md

 }
 ```

 Save to `models.json`.
-Changes are automatically detected and reloaded (100ms debounce).
+Changes are automatically detected and reloaded.
 No additional configuration required.

 From simple single-agent workflows exposed as a model ...